Brother Wease: Lawsuits

-Levin was sued twice by former co-workers in the late 1990s over lewd and sexual derogatory comments he made about them on the air.
-Cindy Pierce, a former co-host, said his lewd remarks about her forced her off the air.
-Account executive Jodi Strada claimed Wease humiliated her by on-air sexual references.
+Levin was sued twice by former co-workers in the late 1990s over lewd and sexually derogatory comments he made about them on the air.
+Cindy Pierce, a former co-host, said his remarks about her forced her off the air.
+Account executive Jodi Strada claimed he humiliated her with on-air sexual references.
 Both suits were settled out of court.

 Personal life

-Brother Wease came by his stage name from his school nickname, which was "Weasel".

-Wease is known for his openness with some listeners, including sharing much of his personal life.
+Levin took his stage name from his school nickname, "Weasel."
+He is known for his openness with listeners, including sharing much of his personal life.
 He is a veteran who completed three tours of duty in Vietnam.

-Wease served as an emcee for Woodstock '94 and Woodstock 1999.
-In 1997, Wease founded the Wease Cares Children's Fund to raise money for children in need.
+Levin served as an emcee for Woodstock '94 and Woodstock 1999.
+In 1997, he founded the Wease Cares Children's Fund to raise money for children in need.

 Cancer

-Wease announced on his February 2, 2005, show that he had been diagnosed with nasopharyngeal carcinoma, a rare form of sinus cancer.
-Wease underwent seven weeks of radiation treatment at Memorial Sloan-Kettering Cancer Center in New York, during which he intended to broadcast from a makeshift studio in his apartment for as long as he was physically capable.
+Levin announced on his February 2, 2005, show that he had been diagnosed with nasopharyngeal carcinoma, a rare form of sinus cancer.
+He underwent seven weeks of radiation treatment at Memorial Sloan-Kettering Cancer Center in New York City, broadcasting from a makeshift studio in his apartment for as long as he was physically able.

-Wease never missed a show, despite being able to broadcast for only a few minutes on certain days.
-During his treatment, WCMF established "Kick Cancer's Ass," a campaign which raised nearly $100,000 for children with cancer.
-Wease returned to Rochester following his treatment.
-He learned in August 2005 that the treatment for his cancer had been successful.
+He never missed a show, though on some days he could broadcast for only a few minutes.
+During his treatment, WCMF established "Kick Cancer's Ass," a campaign that raised nearly $100,000 for children with cancer.
+He returned to Rochester following his treatment and learned in August 2005 that it had been successful.